mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 __Package__: A directory structure containing modules, documentation, tests, and related metadata.
-If a package contains an SDK Program and includes proper metadata, it can be built into a Mozilla application or extension.
+If a package contains a program and includes proper metadata, it can be built into a Mozilla application or extension.

-__SDK Program__: A Jetpack Module named `main` that optionally exports a `main()` function.
-This module is intended either to start a program for an end-user or add features to an existing program.
+__Program__: A Jetpack Module named `main` that optionally exports a `main()` function.
+This module is intended either to start an application for an end-user or add features to an existing application.

 __Jetpack Platform Library__: A set of Low-Level Jetpack API Modules that expose the functionality of the Mozilla Platform (Gecko).